HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 This will eventually be part of the Common Voice Toolbox's Core, but it will be developed here...

 The project status can be found on the [project page](https://github.com/users/HarikalarKutusu/projects/10).
 Please post [issues and feature requests](https://github.com/HarikalarKutusu/cv-tbox-dataset-compiler/issues), or [Pull Requests](https://github.com/HarikalarKutusu/cv-tbox-dataset-compiler/pulls) to enhance.

+### Hardware used for duration measurements

+We used a development notebook for the timing with the following specs:

+- OS: Windows 10x64 21H2
+- CPU: Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz (6 cores, 12 treads, but we used 5 actual cores at max, we used HW Turbo button on the notebook)
+- RAM: 16 GB RAM, made sure that we have 5-6 GB empty while running the scripts
+- SSD: CT500P2SSD8 (Crucial P2 500GB 2300-940MB/s NVMe PCI-e M2)

+At the end, CPU runs around 50-60% (max %70), RAM is only used higher on large datasets, but SSD -having lower specs- can be overloaded with 100% utilization.